From our Genealogy Experts: Online Genealogy Resources

 Provides links to resources in all states with strong content on Native Americans.

 Civil War Soldiers and Sailors Database

-Hosted by the National Park Service, this database contains information about soldiers, sailors, regiments, battles and selected lists of prisoner-of-war records and cemetery records, with additional information to be added over time.
+Hosted by the National Park Service, this database contains information about soldiers, sailors, regiments, battles and selected lists of prisoner-of-war records and cemetery records.

 Cyndi's List of Genealogy Sites on the Internet